exercism/website-copy/tracks/ruby/exercises/word-count/mentoring.md

 ### Intro
 Side exercise.
-Great to step up from basic loops and `Enumerable#each` to more powerful Enumberable methods.
+Great to step up from basic loops and `each` to powerful Enumberable methods.

 ### Reasonable solutions
 ```ruby